Dirac/Weyl-node-induced oscillating Casimir effect: Casimir effect on the lattice

-{\it Casimir effect on the lattice.}---The Casimir effect for fields on the lattice can be defined by using a lattice regularization \cite{Actor:1999nb,Pawellek:2013sda,Ishikawa:2020ezm,Ishikawa:2020icy,Nakayama:2022ild,Nakata:2022pen,Mandlecha:2022cll}.
-In this work, we focus on thin films confined in the $z$ direction~\footnote{In this setup, there are no surface Fermi arcs on the $k_x$-$k_y$ plane, so that the thermodynamics of the system is dominated by the bulk fermions.
-For thin films confined in the $x$ direction, one can also calculate the Casimir energy for the bulk in a similar manner, but the contribution of the surface states should be taken into account if we consider the open boundary.}, where the film thickness is $L \equiv a_zN_z$ with the lattice constant $a \equiv a_z$ and the number of lattice cells $ N_z$ [see Fig.~\ref{schematic}(a)].
+The Casimir effect for fields on the lattice can be defined by using a lattice regularization \cite{Actor:1999nb,Pawellek:2013sda,Ishikawa:2020ezm,Ishikawa:2020icy,Nakayama:2022ild,Nakata:2022pen,Mandlecha:2022cll}.\footnote{Numerical simulations on the lattice are another powerful approaches.
+See the U(1) gauge field~\cite{Pavlovsky:2009kg,Pavlovsky:2010zza,Pavlovsky:2011qt}, the compact U(1) gauge field~\cite{Pavlovsky:2009mt,Chernodub:2016owp,Chernodub:2017mhi,Chernodub:2017gwe,Chernodub:2022izt}, the SU(2) gauge field~\cite{Chernodub:2018pmt,Chernodub:2018aix}, and the SU(3) gauge field~\cite{Kitazawa:2019otp}.} In this work, we focus on thin films confined in the $z$ direction,\footnote{In this setup, there are no surface Fermi arcs on the $k_x$-$k_y$ plane, so that the thermodynamics of the system is dominated by the bulk fermions.
+For thin films confined in the $x$ or $y$ direction, one can also calculate the Casimir energy for the bulk in a similar manner, but the contribution of the surface states should be taken into account if we consider the open boundary.} where the film thickness is $L \equiv a_zN_z$ with the lattice constant $a \equiv a_z$ and the number of lattice cells $ N_z$ [see Fig.~\ref{schematic}(a)].
 The Casimir energy $E_\mathrm{Cas}$ for $N_z$ per unit area of the surface is defined as